Effect of Cosmic Neutrino Background on the Dark Matter Self-interaction via Neutrino force

-\subsubsection{Scalar and Pseudoscalar Interactions}
+\subsubsection{Scalar and pseudoscalar interactions}

 The primary distinction between scalar and pseudoscalar interactions lies in their background potentials in the NR limit.
-To investigate the interaction significance, we assume scenarios where either one interaction is suppressed.
+To investigate the interaction significance, we assume scenarios where either one interactions is suppressed.
 Parameter spaces are derived for DM self-scattering under the neutrino potential for the scalar and pseudoscalar interactions.
-These parameter spaces, compared for scenarios with and without the C$\nu$B's contribution, are shown in Fig.~\ref{fig: Parameter space for scalar/pseudoscalar interaction in the relativistic limit} and Fig.~\ref{fig: Parameter space for scalar/pseudoscalar interaction in the non-relativistic limit} for both relativistic and NR limits, respectively.
+These parameter spaces, compared for scenarios with and without the C$\nu$B's contribution, are shown in figure~\ref{fig: Parameter space for scalar/pseudoscalar interaction in the relativistic limit} and figure~\ref{fig: Parameter space for scalar/pseudoscalar interaction in the non-relativistic limit} for both relativistic and NR limits, respectively.

 Since the $V_{\text{bkg}}$ takes the same form for both interactions in the relativistic limit and is insignificant for the DM scattering in the NR limit, the viable parameter spaces for both interactions coincide.
 Therefore, only the scalar interaction is discussed further.